 AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

-Amsterdam has been a bustling center of activity for nearly one-thousand years, and we have always felt the energy and the vibe that characterize New York City pay homage to its Dutch history.
-Yes, you can still find that vibrancy by visiting The Netherlands during the winter and spring.
+Amsterdam has been a bustling center of activity for nearly one-thousand years, and we have always felt that the energy and the vibe that characterize New York City pay homage to its Dutch history.
+Yes, you can still find that vibrancy by visiting the Netherlands, even during the quieter months.
 If you are young in age, or young at heart, Amsterdam is perhaps more exciting than ever.
 This is a great destination for friends, and also for families and couples with diverse interests.
 For the tourists traveling alone, you will not be lonely for very long.

-The Kingdom of the Netherlands is a small country, compared to most tourist destinations, and that is another PLUS!
-With its friendly, multi-lingual residents and highly functional transportation options, The Netherlands should be near the top of your list for that perfect get-away from December through June. {High Season for tourism in The Netherlands begins from March 15th through May 15th when the tulips are in full bloom.}
+The Kingdom of the Netherlands is a small country compared to most tourist destinations, and that is another PLUS!
+With its friendly, multi-lingual residents and highly functional transportation options, the Netherlands should be near the top of your list for that perfect get-away. {High Season for tourism in the Netherlands begins from March 15th through May 15th when the tulips are in full bloom.}

 In preparation for this article we visited Amsterdam more than once and stayed overnight at hotels in different parts of the capital city, as well as in an airport hotel at Schiphol, and in the smaller city of Delft.
 Additional time was spent in neighboring Belgium, visiting Antwerp, Ghent, Bruges, Leuven, and Brussels.